Applying to Duquesne's MBA Sustainable Business Practices Program

 Pittsburgh, PA 15282

 Two professional recommendations are required as part of the application process.
 Recommendations should be from former professors or supervisors who can evaluate your potential for graduate study.
 After your Online Application has been received, you will be directed to a Supplemental Document Portal where you can enter the contact information for both recommenders.
 The recommendation form will then be sent electronically to each recommender from your application portal.
+Returned Peace Corps Volunteers should submit a third recommendation from their country coordinator.

 After you submit the Online Application, you will receive an email directing you to our Supplemental Document Portal for uploading your resume or CV.
 Your resume/CV should outline your academic background and career progression.
 Leadership and involvement in professional organizations should also be highlighted.
 For applicants with no post-bachelors work experience, please be sure to list any internships and extracurricular activities that you have been involved with.